quintonarice/Physics-for-Trapped-Ion-Quantum-Computing/README.md

-# Quantum-Mechanics-for-Trapped-Ion-Quantum-Computing
+# Physics for Trapped Ion Quantum Computing
-Introduction to QM for Trapped Ion Quantum Computing
+Introduction to Trapped Ion Quantum Computing

 The course outline is provided here for you to follow: